tsoa-community/docs/decorators.md

   }
 ```

-It can also be set at the controller level to exclude all of its endpoints from the OpenAPI Specification document.
+Use on controllers to exclude all of its endpoints from the generated OpenAPI Specification document.

 ```ts
 @Hidden()